-Have You Received a B133 Notice from the Land Registry?
+Have you received a B133 Notice from the Land Registry?

 If not yet, then you may do so in the next few days or weeks as the deadline for registration is 13th October 2013.

-.
-We know that many clients of Tallents across the country have received ‘B.133’ letters informing them that an application has been made for registration of a notice on their property titles that the mineral rights are separately owned by the Church
+We know that many clients of Tallents across the country have received ‘B133’ letters informing them that an application has been made for registration of a notice on their property titles that the mineral rights are separately owned by the Church.

-What is behind this?
+What is behind the B133 Notices?

 It seems that the Church Commissioners have set about proving ownership of their mineral rights following a change in the law.
 They are not trying to claim ownership of something that doesn’t belong to them, they are just ensuring that what they do own is properly registered so that they don’t lose it.